cchitsiang/awesome-stars/README.md

 - [johnboiles/obs-mac-virtualcam](https://github.com/johnboiles/obs-mac-virtualcam) - ARCHIVED!
 This plugin is officially a part of OBS as of version 26.1.
 See note below for info on upgrading. 🎉🎉🎉Creates a virtual webcam device from the output of OBS.
 Especially useful for streaming s
 - [facebook/FBRetainCycleDetector](https://github.com/facebook/FBRetainCycleDetector) - iOS library to help detecting retain cycles in runtime.
 - [TextureGroup/Texture](https://github.com/TextureGroup/Texture) - Smooth asynchronous user interfaces for iOS apps.
+- [LeoNatan/LNPopupController](https://github.com/LeoNatan/LNPopupController) - A framework for presenting view controllers as popups of other view controllers, much like the Apple Music and Podcasts apps.
 - [mattstevens/xcode-googletest](https://github.com/mattstevens/xcode-googletest) - Google Test integration with Xcode
 - [facebookarchive/pop](https://github.com/facebookarchive/pop) - An extensible iOS and OS X animation library, useful for physics-based interactions.